What is a Minister?

 In today's world, the word "minister" can be naturally associated with someone in an authoritative role with an assigned title, like in government and religion for example.
 That is because the original word minister, from middle English has evolved (or has been shaped) to take on such a meaning over the years.
 But what is the original middle English meaning of the word "minister"?

-Knowledge has been dramatically increased, so anyone can easily take the time to prove the original meaning of the word "minister" and compare it to its modern meanings today.
+Knowledge has been increased (Dan 12:4), so anyone can easily take the time to prove the original meaning of the word "minister" and compare it to its modern meanings today.
 But here is an excerpt borrowed from www.etymonline.com:

 minister(n.)

 c.
-1300, "man consecrated to service in the Christian Church, an ecclesiastic;" also "an agent acting for a superior, one who acts upon the authority of another," from Old French menistre "servant, valet, member of a household staff, administrator, musician, minstrel" (12c.) and directly from Latin minister (genitive ministri) "inferior, servant, priest's assistant" (in Medieval Latin, "priest"), from minus, minor "less," hence "subordinate" (from PIE root mei- (2) "small") + comparative suffix -teros.
-Formed on the model of magister (see master (n.))
+1300, "man consecrated to service in the Christian Church, an ecclesiastic;" also "an agent acting for a superior, one who acts upon the authority of another," from Old French menistre "servant, valet, member of a household staff, administrator, musician, minstrel" (12c.) and directly from Latin minister (genitive ministri) "inferior, servant, priest's assistant" (in Medieval Latin, "priest"), from minus, minor "less," hence "subordinate" (from PIE root mei- (2) "small").

 And "minister" is the original middle English word that John Wycliffe used in the late 1300's to translate the Hebrew and Greek words for servant or serving from the Holy Bible into English.
 Let us look at some examples using the Strong's definition source.
 First, from the Hebrew language of the Old Testament, in the very first verse where the word "minister" is found: